carpentries-incubator/lc-webscraping/_episodes/03-manual-scraping.md

 the [Legislative Assembly of Ontario](https://www.ola.org/en/members/current).

 We are interested in downloading this list to a spreadsheet, with columns for names and constituencies.
-Do do so, we will use the Scraper extension in the Chrome browser (refer to the [Setup](setup/) section for help installing these tools).
+To do so, we will use the Scraper extension in the Chrome browser (refer to the [Setup]({{ page.root }}/setup.html) section for help installing these tools).

 ## Scrape similar